MicrosoftDocs/powerbi-docs/powerbi-docs/enterprise/directlake-overview.md

 Direct Lake models include the **DirectLakeBehavior** property, which has three options:

-**Automatic** - (Default) Specifies queries fall back to *DirectQuery* mode if an issue prevents efficient loading data into memory.
+**Automatic** - (Default) Specifies queries fall back to *DirectQuery* mode if data can't be efficiently loaded into memory.

 **DirectLakeOnly** - Specifies all queries use Direct Lake mode only.
 Fallback to DirectQuery mode is disabled.
-If an issue prevents loading data into memory, an error is returned.
+If data can't be loaded into memory, an error is returned.
 Use this setting to determine if DAX queries fail to load data into memory, forcing an error to be returned.

 **DirectQueryOnly** - Specifies all queries use DirectQuery mode only.
 Use this setting to test fallback performance.